tsdinh442/road-extraction/README.md

-# Road Extraction from Satellite Images 🛰️
+# Road Extraction from Satellite Images Using UNet 🛰️

 Understanding a site's infrastructure and street connectivity is crucial for urban planners and land developers.
 Yet, accessing comprehensive road data remains a challenge, especially in underdeveloped regions.